Balance Transfer vs. Personal Financial Loan: Which Should I Decide On?

 This is an arrangement that allows for the transfer of the remaining balance to another credit card.
-The new card carries a 0% interest for a period that may last from 9-21 months.
-There is often a fee charged to kick-start the transfer, usually between 3% and 5% of the outstanding balance transferred.
+The new card carries a zero per cent interest for a period that may last from 9-21 months.
+There is often a fee charged to kick-start the transfer, usually between three per cent and five per cent of the outstanding balance transferred.
 However, you will be required to settle the outstanding balance within the introductory period.
 Failure to pay means you will have to pay interest on the outstanding amount at the APR.

 This is a good option that will help you in the following two ways: